What to Consider Before Installing a ComfortBrush?

 You can retrofit an existing post to mount the brush if it is sturdy and properly anchored into the ground.
 Keep in mind that if the upright is not wide enough, you may need to fabricate a mounting adapter.

 Make sure your post is strong enough, tall enough and is firmly secured.
 Bury it deep in the ground with a concrete base as reinforcement.
 The underground post serves as an anchor, so the further down you sink the post, the more stable it will be.
 At a minimum, the post should be sunk into the ground 4 feet deep and 12 inches in diameter with concrete reinforcement.

 Number of Brushes Needed

 We suggest no more than 100 animals per brush.
-All of our cow brushes can accommodate multiple animals at the same time.
+All of our cow brushes can be used with multiple animals at the same time.

 If you add multiple brushes in one pen, we recommend placing one brush at the first crossover alley and one on the last crossover alley.
-Installing brushes on on opposite ends helps lessen overcrowding by encouraging cows to congregating on both ends of the pen.
+Installing brushes on opposite ends helps lessen overcrowding by encouraging cows to gather on both ends of the pen.